Connectors

 | **Used by** | groundcover Agent Mode during conversations | Notification Routes, Monitors, and Workflows |

-In short: **Connected Apps** push alerts *out* of groundcover at the org level, while **Connectors** let Agent Mode reach *into* external tools at the user level.
+In short: **Destinations** push alerts *out* of groundcover at the org level, while **Connectors** let Agent Mode reach *into* external tools at the user level.

 ## How It Works